AchiralAchiral

 mem0

-Achiral tracks useful information by applying principles inspired by biological memory systems.
-Rather than retaining everything indefinitely, memories can be reinforced through use, allowed to decay when no longer relevant, promoted when they become important, and resurfaced when context suggests continuity.
+Achiral tracks useful information through memory behavior, not storage alone.
+Memories can be reinforced through use, allowed to decay when they stop helping, promoted when they become important, and resurfaced when context suggests continuity.

 mem0 is useful infrastructure for adding persistent memory to AI agents.
-Its primary focus is storing and retrieving information for agents, whereas Achiral focuses on the dynamics of memory itself—formation, activation, reinforcement, association, and decay.
+Its primary focus is storing and retrieving information for agents.
+Achiral focuses on the dynamics of team memory: formation, activation, reinforcement, association, decay, review, and action.

 A useful analogy is the difference between a collection of notes and the mental processes that determine which notes remain important, how they relate to one another, and when they come back to mind.